-In a medium sized city, brown chicken eggs are about RMB 20 per kg.
+In a medium sized city, brown chicken eggs are about RMB 20 per kilogram.
 That’s approximately US$3.

 As an example, a pre-packed bag of 13-15 eggs costs around RMB 16 (just over US$2).

-The price will differ slightly depending on the weight of the eggs, where you are in China, and where you buy them from.
+The price of eggs in China will differ slightly depending on the weight, where you are in China, and where you buy them from.

 Where can you buy eggs in China?

 Most eggs in China are sold loose in markets.

 If you can’t speak Chinese, just point or pick up how many you want.

 You can also buy eggs in supermarkets, usually in cardboard cartons for a set price.